 The most common symptom is angina or chest pain.
 People describe angina as:-

 which can be diagnostic tests including:-

 ECG, Echocardiogram, Exercise Stress Test, Nuclear Stress Test, Cardio- Catheterization and Angiogram, Cardiac CT Scan.

 ICD -10 CM code for Atherosclerotic heart disease of the native coronary artery without angina pectoris is a medical classification as listed by WHO under the range of diseases of the circulatory system.
 I25.10 is a billable ICD code used to specify a diagnosis of Atherosclerotic Heart Disease.

 hypertension icd 10

-High Pressure clinically referred to as Hypertension which is related to the circulatory system.
-IE that means heart, arteries, and veins.
-There are numerous reasons for hypertensions which including smoking, obesity ( over-weighted), diabetes having sedentary lifestyles, lack of physical activities, high salt or alcoholic under levels, deficiency of calcium potassium, and magnesium, deficiency in Vitamin A, stress, edging, and kidney diseases, thyroid conditions, and tumors.
+High Pressure is clinically referred to as Hypertension which is related to the circulatory system.
+IE means heart, arteries, and veins.
+There are numerous reasons for hypertension which include smoking, obesity ( over-weighted), diabetes having sedentary lifestyles, lack of physical activities, high salt or alcoholic under levels, deficiency of calcium potassium, and magnesium, deficiency in Vitamin A, stress, edging, and kidney diseases, thyroid conditions, and tumors.